Immunisation includes a number of vaccines that children and adults routinely have to protect against infections.

 There are some vaccinations you shouldn't have when you have low immunity because they could make you feel very ill.
 You might also need to avoid contact with other people who have had certain types of vaccination.

 This page is about vaccines as part of the immunisation programme and whether people with cancer should have them.

 Researchers are also looking at vaccines as a possible way of treating cancer.
 We have information about this on another page of our site.

 There are two main types of vaccines.
 These are live vaccines and inactivated (not live) vaccines.

-You shouldn't have immunisations with live vaccines while you are having chemotherapy or for at least 6 months afterwards.
-Live vaccines contain a very weak version of the illness they are vaccinating you against.
+You shouldn't have immunisations with live vaccines while you are having cancer treatment or for some months afterwards.
+This is because live vaccines contain a very weak version of the illness they are vaccinating you against.
 Check with your doctor how long you shouldn’t have live immunisations for.
 This depends on your type of cancer treatment.